Not a nother play about gay pride shame

 This is the story of how we met, fell in love, and f*cked it up.
 But it’s not just our story.
 It’s his, and his and theirs.
 Maybe it’s yours… Maybe.

-Manchester 2016.
+Manchester 2017.
 In the middle of a hot and sweaty queer warehouse party, two damaged hearts collide.
 He is HIV+ and drowning in shame.
-They are one microaggression away from a full-on meltdown.
+They are queer and one microaggression away from a full-on meltdown.
 Born into Thatcher’s Britain of race riots and rampant homophobia and growing up in the shadow of Aids and Section 28, the pair form a trauma bond so tight, they might just survive it all.
 But sometimes survival means knowing when to leave.

 Pulling back the glittery curtain of pride to reveal a place where many still suffer the devastating impact of generational HIV stigma, racism, homophobia and toxic gender norms, this powerful and passionate play inspired by true events celebrates survival and the resilience of the queer spirit.

-Age guidance: 18+
+Age Guidance: 18+